tariq7299/ArabicApp/to-do.md

 # Frontend

 ## GLOBAL
-- Use prettier and test it
-- Use lint and test it
 - Find a better wat to @import _variables.scss file into your scss fieles, like iam using the full relative path !! and i believe that there is a better way using `vite` or something
 - Don't forget about incorberating the arabic language
 - Find another font for section titles only